-A celebration of world cinema, the first edition of the Rochester Independent Global Film Festival will be held in Rochester, New York on Sunday, December 15, 2019 and will feature 8-12 films (depending on running times).
+A celebration of world cinema, the first edition of the Rochester Independent Global Film Festival will be held in Rochester, New York in the spring of 2020 and will feature 8-12 films (depending on running times).
 We recently changed the date of the event in order to extend our deadline and welcome more global submissions.

 Home of Eastman Kodak and nicknamed "The World's Image Center", Rochester has a long history of supporting the performing arts and is the birthplace of numerous renowned artists including Oscar-winning actor Phillip Seymour Hoffman, Oscar-nominated actor John Lithgow, Oscar-nominated actor Robert Forster, actress Kristen Wiig and soprano Renée Fleming.